sebpalmerio/pysics/README.md

 # pysics
 A Computation Physics Library for Python!

-Brought to you by Jérémie Corkery and Sebestian Palmerio!
+Brought to you by Jérémie Corkery and Sebestien Palmerio!